LollaPie/Dat_Science_Disaster_Response/README.md

 The oversampling is only applied to the train data.
 Therefore the vectorizer and the model is saved as a pickle file.
 Both are used to apply the model to new text messages in the web application.
 For future work a pipeline including vectorizer and MLSMOTE can be used as imblearn pipeline does not support multilabel yet.

+Due to lack of computational power only about half of the data is used to train the model.
+One can change this in 'train_classifier.py' line 31 and 32 by loading all rows.

 ## Web Application <a name="webpage"/>
 Screenshots from the webpage:
 1. Navbar with link to Udacity and Github Repo.
 In the top there is the input for a text message to process it in the model.